-As discussed above, and as described in the MRCM rules, for practical and pragmatic reasons the additional ingredient count attributes have to be applied iteratively based on requirement.
+As described in the MRCM rules, for practical and pragmatic reasons the additional ingredient count attributes have to be applied iteratively based on requirement.

-5.3.
 Clinical Drug (precisely) (concentration strength)

-5.3.1.
 Definition of Clinical Drug (precisely) (concentration strength)

-An abstract representation of a medicinal product based on description of 1) its precise active ingredient substances only and explicitly, 2) the stated basis of strength substance(s) with strength, expressed as concentration strength and 3) with its manufactured dose form (with the exception of some oral, usually antimicrobial, products where the administrable dose form is be used as it is the most clinically relevant - see below).
+An abstract representation of a medicinal product based on description of 1) its precise active ingredient substances only and explicitly, 2) the stated basis of strength substance(s) with strength, expressed as concentration strength and 3) with its manufactured dose form (with the exception of reconstituted oral liquid preparations, where the administrable dose form is be used as it is the most clinically relevant),

-This is used for product types such as cutaneous semi-solids (without metered actuation), bulk powders and granules, topical liquids (without metered actuation) including drops, oral liquids and drops, and liquid parenteral products.
+This is used for product types such as cutaneous semi-solids (without metered actuation), bulk powders and granules, topical liquids (without metered actuation) including drops, oral liquids and drops, nebuliser liquids and liquid parenteral products.

-5.3.2.
-Example diagrams for CD (precisely) concentration strength
+Example diagrams for CD (precisely) concentration strength Stated template view:

-Figure 36: Clinical drug, concentration strength, stated template view
+Figure 38: Clinical drug, concentration strength, stated template view

-Examples: single active ingredient product: stated view followed by the inferred view that shows the parent concepts associated with the product:
+Examples: single active ingredient product: stated view followed by the inferred view that shows the proximal parent concepts associated with the product:

-Figure 37: Clinical drug, concentration strength, example stated view
+Figure 39: Clinical drug, concentration strength, example stated view

-Figure 38: Clinical drug, concentration strength, example inferred view
+Figure 40: Clinical drug, concentration strength, example inferred view

-5.3.3.
 Attributes of CD (precisely) (concentration strength)

-The Clinical Drug (CD precisely) (concentration) concept is defined by two attributes and a set of substance/strength attributes; a Clinical Drug described only by concentration strength does not have a unit of presentation:
+The Clinical Drug (CD precisely) (concentration) concept is defined by two attributes and a set of substance/ strength attributes; a Clinical Drug described only by concentration strength does not have a unit of presentation: